 - Actually causes or accelerates the onset of dementia.

 - Is a symptom of dementia.

-- Is merely associated with dementia, with the pain and dementia caused by some other factor.
+- Is simply associated with dementia, with the pain and dementia caused by some other factor.

 So, for the study — funded in part by the National Institute on Aging — researchers at the University of Paris and two other European universities looked at the timeline of the association between dementia and self-reported pain.

 Study data reaches as far back as 27 years, making the study the first to examine the connection between pain and dementia over an extended period.